On this page

 Data leakage

-Sequence of 4 photos that share overlaps with their neigbors
+A sequence of 4 photos that share overlaps with their neighbours

-Other sequence of 4 photos that share overlaps with their neigbors
+Another sequence of 4 photos that share overlaps with their neighbours

 Class imbalance